JCouce/football_app/task1/README.md

 It must have 3 page:

 -  **Home:** Show at least 2 widgets to show any results and refresh these results every 15. minutes.
-    -  Show the 5 teams with more goals in the current (or previous league if no data) league.
+    -  Show the 5 teams with more goals in the current league (or previous league if no data).
     -  Free: Choose any interesting results to show.
 -  **Team page:**
     -  A list of all the teams of the Spanish Soccer name + team badge.
 With some 2 o more options to sort teams, for example the option to sort by name.